Argentines rush to churches, weep as countryman elected pope

 "This is a blessing for Argentina," one woman shouted in the streets of central Buenos Aires.

-Within minutes, Twitter feeds went wild with the phrase "The hand of God, again," in reference to soccer star Diego Maradona, one of Argentina's best-known sons, who famously used the phrase after being accused of using his hand to score a goal against England in the 1986 World Cup.
+Within minutes, Twitter feeds went wild with the phrase "The hand of God, again," in reference to soccer star Diego Maradona, one of Argentina's best-known sons, who used it after being accused of using his hand to score a goal against England in the 1986 World Cup.

 Bergoglio - who has spoken in favor of dialogue rather than dogma as the remedy to the problems faced by the Church - joked about Argentina's far-flung position in South America in his first public comments from the Vatican after being elected.